ktanaka117/ScrollingFollowView/README.md

 - Enable to implement only using code.
 - Enable to move ScrollingFollowView using frame layout.
 - Enable to horizontally move ScrollingFollowView.
-- Enable to manage minPoint and maxPoint.
 - Enable to manage constraint without passing constraint argument.
 (I think we only want to chose an edge which follows scrolling.
 Like .Top, .Bottom, .Left, .Right.)
-- Enable to setup starting following delay point.
 - Enable to prohibitting half-visible view using animation.

 ## Contact